Eusebius (sophist)

-Eusebius (Εὐσέβιος) was an Arab sophist and tutor of the 4th century AD. known to had been active in Antioch during the reign of emperor Constantine I (306–337).
+Eusebius (Εὐσέβιος) was an Arab sophist and tutor of the 4th century AD known to have been active in Antioch during the reign of emperor Constantine I (306–337).
 According to the Suda, Eusebius was a rival of the sophist Ulpianus, presumably at the city of Antioch.
 Eusebius has sometimes been misidentified with another figure by the name of Eusebius Pittacas, bishop of Emesa.